jhauraw/jw-com-jekyll/README.md

 # JhauraWachsman.com

 You've landed on the source file repo for my professional website.
-Welcome!

 I'm a Web Developer and Internet Marketer focusing on mobile first responsive design.